eaysin-arafat/Tuso/README.md

 ### Usages

-- **Logging in to TUSO:**
+- **Logging in to Helpdesk:**
-  Users need to log in to the TUSO system using their credentials.
+  Users need to log in to the Helpdesk system using their credentials.
 Here's a basic example of logging in.
   ![Login Page](https://github.com/dev-Anamul/excel-readme-image/blob/main/Screenshot%20from%202024-03-24%2015-21-10.png)

 - **Create Issue Ticket:**